Getting Started#

 Use the trigger command to manually trigger the subscriber:

-$ td fn trigger --collection tutorial --name sub
+$ td fn trigger --coll tutorial --name sub

 4. Verify subscriber execution.